Post updated: 1/20/2022

 Back in the 19th century when Singapore island was a swampy backwater, its early settlers lived in settlements that ranged from small shantytowns with dirt roads to self-containing hamlets with small stores, schools and mosques.

 And it was in these kampongs where Singapore cuisine history first began.

 How Kampong Life Influenced Singapore Cuisine History

-Life in the kampong was simple and idyllic.
-The pace of life was slower and less stressful, and it was difficult to walk around without nodding at a familiar face.
+Unlike life in modern Singapore, kampong life was simple and idyllic.
+The pace of life was slower and less stressful, and it was impossible to walk around without nodding at a familiar face.

 Large extended families lived together under one roof and everyone, including children, helped with household duties like laundry and feeding the chickens.

 With more space to maneuver about in the kampong, most kampong folks also raised chickens and pigs, and tended to vegetable beds and fruit trees.